Combustible Celluloid

 By Jeffrey M. Anderson

-Kino Home Video has released an amazing transfer of Diary of a Lost Girl, the second of two films American actress Louise Brooks made for German director G.W.
+Diary of a Lost Girl was the second of two films American actress Louise Brooks made for German director G.W.
 Pabst.
-Relegated to bit and supporting parts in America, Pabst spotted Brooks in a 1928 Howard Hawks film and offered to cast her in the lead role in Pandora's Box.
+Relegated to bit and supporting parts in America, Pabst spotted Brooks in a 1928 Howard Hawks film (A Girl in Every Port) and offered to cast her in the lead role in Pandora's Box.
 She agreed, broke her Hollywood contract, and left for Germany.
-Through Pabst, she became one of the screen's most luminous, mysterious, potent and flat-out beautiful stars ever.
+Through Pabst's camera, she became one of the screen's most luminous, mysterious, potent and flat-out beautiful stars ever.

-Pandora's Box, with the Jack the Ripper as its villain, is perhaps better known and more highly celebrated, but Diary of a Lost Girl is easily its equal.
-Brooks stars as the naive pharmacist's daughter, a poor girl who is raped and gets pregnant, is shipped off to an evil reform school, then escapes and joins a brothel before inheriting her father's money.
-Pabst presents this material delicately but without shying away from it, and Brooks drives the whole thing from the center seat.
+Pandora's Box, with Jack the Ripper as its villain, is perhaps better known and more highly celebrated, but Diary of a Lost Girl is easily its equal.
+Brooks stars as a naive pharmacist's daughter, a poor girl who is raped and gets pregnant, is shipped off to an evil reform school, then escapes and joins a brothel before inheriting her father's money.
+Pabst presents this material delicately but without shying away from it, and Brooks drives the whole thing from the movie's center.